 The detection of one of the mycoplasmas or U. urealyticum in a cultured sample may indicate that the person being tested has a mycoplasma infection, particularly if the sample is from a body site that is normally sterile, such as joint fluid or blood.
 However, if the sample is from the respiratory tract or the genital tract, a positive culture may also mean that the mycoplasma is present as part of their normal flora.
 For example, U. urealyticum is present in the genital tract of about 60% of healthy women and M. hominis is present in about 20%.

-Mycoplasma infections often cause symptoms that resemble viral infections, but they respond to antibiotic treatment, with a decrease in the duration of symptoms.
+Mycoplasma infections often cause symptoms that resemble viral infections.
+Unlike viruses, they respond to specific antibiotics that treat this type of microbe and decrease the duration of symptoms.

 Having a mycoplasma infection does not confer immunity.
 A person can become re-infected.

 Mycoplasmas cannot be seen under the microscope on a gram stain, a test that is often used to help identify bacteria.